Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ## Patterns

-This sections shows a few common patterns among resources that are usually very similar (e.g. providers).
+This section details patterns among extension resources that are usually very similar in their structure among all modules supporting them:

 - [Locks](#locks)
 - [RBAC](#rbac)